tailucas/pylib/README.md

 * [aws.__init__.py](https://github.com/tailucas/pylib/blob/master/pylib/aws/__init__.py): If AWS environment variables are set, global boto and boto3 session objects are instantiated.
 * [aws.metrics](https://github.com/tailucas/pylib/blob/master/pylib/aws/metrics.py): CloudWatch metric helper.
 * [aws.swf](https://github.com/tailucas/pylib/blob/master/pylib/aws/swf.py): Client-side interface to [botoflow][botoflow-url] with interfaces specific to a number of prior projects.
 Examples of this use are in respective *swf* branches of some projects.
 This mechanism has been since replaced with message passing via [RabbitMQ][rabbit-url].
 * [__init__.py](https://github.com/tailucas/pylib/blob/master/pylib/__init__.py): A lot of module bootstrap with a pitiful attempt to support unit testing.
 At application startup, a choice is made between logging to a configured logger or to the terminal if one exists, to support a scenario where the application is run interactively.
 A standard application configuration file is loaded with a Python ConfigParser and then a credentials client is loaded based on [1Password][1p-url].
 The choice of 1Password is motivated by their secrets automation features and because I happened to use their service already.
 I have been tempted to try Bitwarden also but there has not been a need yet to create this abstraction.
 Next, the [Sentry][sentry-url] client is loaded with whatever extras the given application might specify.
-Then Python builtins are ~~ab~~used to store some globals for use throughout the package and application.
+Some useful globals are stored within `config.py`.
 * [app](https://github.com/tailucas/pylib/blob/master/pylib/app.py): A few of my applications use [ZeroMQ][zmq-url] for "lockless" IPCs between Python threads and so it became apparent that some helpers were needed to support common patterns.
 [ZmqRelay](https://github.com/tailucas/pylib/blob/a950b0f5fd9e539899e046bbcf5dbad4a02a1347/pylib/app.py#LL26C7-L26C15) is one such example where an application thread can be used to receive some message on which processing is done, and then forward it to another ZeroMQ channel.
 The main thread logic is contained with a context manager which handles failures and shutdown gracefully.
 * [app.bluetooth](https://github.com/tailucas/pylib/blob/master/pylib/bluetooth.py): Bluetooth helper functions that make use of [hcitool](https://linux.die.net/man/1/hcitool) *l2ping*.
+* `app.creds` Credential helper that provides a consistent interface between the [1Password Connect Server](https://github.com/1Password/connect-sdk-python) or [1Password Service Account](https://github.com/1Password/onepassword-sdk-python) modes, depending on your preference.
 * [app.data](https://github.com/tailucas/pylib/blob/master/pylib/data.py): Simple utility to make a common IPC or network payload using [MessagePack][msgpack-url].
 * [app.datetime](https://github.com/tailucas/pylib/blob/master/pylib/datetime.py): Date and timestamp manipulation with time zone normalization.
 * [app.handler](https://github.com/tailucas/pylib/blob/a950b0f5fd9e539899e046bbcf5dbad4a02a1347/pylib/handler.py#L16): A useful Python context manager to handle a variety of failure conditions.